kit-algo/ULTRA/README.md

 An example script that combines all steps necessary to load a public transit network is provided at ``Runnables/BuildNetworkExample.script``.
 It can be run from the ``Network`` application using ``runScript BuildNetworkExample.script``.
 It takes as input GFTS data in CSV format located at ``Networks/Switzerland/GTFS/`` and a road graph in DIMACS format located at ``Networks/Switzerland/OSM/dimacs``.

 ## Multiple Transfer Modes
-The algorithms listed above support public transit plus one transfer mode.
+The algorithms listed above support bimodal networks with public transit and a single transfer mode.
 Additionally, this framework provides algorithms for multimodal networks with multiple transfer modes.
 The required multimodal data structures can be built with the following commands in ``Network``:
 * ``buildMultimodalRAPTORData`` converts unimodal RAPTOR data into multimodal RAPTOR data.
 Note that it does not add any transfer graphs.
 * ``addModeToMultimodalRAPTORData`` adds a transfer graph for a specified transfer mode to the given multimodal RAPTOR data.
 * ``buildMultimodalTripBasedData`` converts unimodal TB data into multimodal TB data.
 Note that it does not add any transfer graphs.